Hiro Mizushima: Career

 Mizushima first appeared on Japanese television in 2005, where he played Hiro Misawa, a minor character in the second season of Gokusen.
 In the same year, he found guest starring roles in Japanese dramas such as Ame to Yume no Ato ni and a small role in the TBS drama Brother Beat.

 In 2006, Mizushima became a main character in the series Kamen Rider Kabuto and acted in the lead role in the film Kamen Rider Kabuto: God Speed Love.

-Beginning in 2007, Mizushima began taking on bigger roles in more high-profile productions, such as the supporting role of the girl-crazy Minami Nanba in Hanazakari no Kimitachi e and the main role of Soshi Asamoto in Zettai Kareshi in 2008.
+Beginning in 2007, Mizushima began taking on bigger roles in more high-profile productions, such as the supporting role of the Minami Nanba in Hanazakari no Kimitachi e and the main role of Soshi Asamoto in Zettai Kareshi in 2008.
 Both dramas were among the most popular dramas of Japan at the time of their airing.
 Mizushima also provided the voice of Bruce Banner in the Japanese dub of The Incredible Hulk.
 Mizushima took the role of Jiro Mori in the 2008 TV drama Room of King.

 In 2009, he starred in the drama Mei-chan no Shitsuji as Rihito Shibata, a perfect butler.
 In the same year, he landed the role of Toranosuke Hayashida in the drama Mr. Brain in which he played a detective's assistant.
 Later that year, Mizushima starred alongside Shun Oguri in the drama Tokyo Dogs, playing a detective who is a hot-blooded fighting expert due to his earlier days as a delinquent.
 He also starred in the feature film Drop in the same year in the role of Tatsuya Iguchi, a middle school student in a delinquent gang.